cunnie/docs/vcsa_ssl.md

 ```
 shutdown -r now
 ```
-* after rebooting, we now see the the vSphere Web Client also has a self-signed cert:
+* after rebooting, we now see the the vSphere Web Client also has a CA-signed cert:

 [caption id="attachment_30654" align="alignnone" width="322"]<a href="http://pivotallabs.com/wordpress/wp-content/uploads/2014/09/web_client_CA-cert.png"><img src="http://pivotallabs.com/wordpress/wp-content/uploads/2014/09/web_client_CA-cert.png" alt="After rebooting we can see that the vSphere Web Client has a valid CA-signed certificate" width="322" height="318" class="size-full wp-image-30654" /></a> After rebooting we can see that the vSphere Web Client has a valid CA-signed certificate[/caption]

 ---
 ### Caveats
 Make sure the key, .pem, and certificate files end in a newline ('\n', 0x0a, Ctrl-J).
-Github's gists, for example, don't always include a newline at the end.
+When using Github's gists, for example, it is easy to accidentally omit a newline at the end of the gist.